vl4ds/Documentation/device-type-developers-guide/quick-start.rst

     This guide assumes you have created a developer account, and are generally familiar with development in the SmartThings ecosystem.

-    If you are new to SmartThings development, consider starting with the `Getting Started Guide <../getting-started.html>`__.
+    If you are new to SmartThings development, consider starting with the :ref:`Getting Started <get-started-overview>` material.

 Go to My Device Types in IDE
 ----------------------------